 Kajiki カジキ or Kanjiki カンジキ – garboard planks.
 Sometimes called Nedana.

-Kanzashi – mooring bits – short post for tying of lines, often square tapered, with a faceted nob at the end.
+Kanzashi – mooring bits usually found near the ends of a beam – short post for tying of lines, often square tapered, with a faceted nob at the end.

 Kappa カッパ – raised fore deck to protect from spray.
 See Ban.

 Konagashi コナガシ or Konaoshi コナオシ – triangular piece located behind the Miyoshi that effectively extends it underneath the bow of the boat, allowing the garboard planks to rise up at the bow.

 Magari マガリ – half frames supporting the hull planks.
 See Matsura.

 Makinawa or Makihada – caulking bark of the maki tree